Ismail-SWE/Product-preview-card-component/README.md

 - **Debugging**: Asked for help when the image and text panel had unequal heights — learned about `align-items: stretch`
 - **Code review**: Claude reviewed my HTML and CSS multiple times, pointing out issues like duplicate font imports, wrong heading order, and missing fallback fonts
-- **Learning**: Instead of just getting fixes, I asked *why* each change was needed, which helped me understand the concepts deeply
-- **What worked well**: Iterative review — submitting updated code after each fix and getting fresh feedback on what remained
-- **What didn't work**: At first I kept the class name `.section` instead of `.product-info-section` even after being told to fix it — always double-check that HTML class names match CSS selectors!

 ## Author